The 3 Root Causes of Hair Loss and 4 Natural Solutions

 Even if other people don’t notice, if your hair is thinner than it once was, it’s a major blow to your confidence.

 After giving birth, your system is depleted of Blood and Qi.
-Blood deficiency is also the cause of post-partum depression, fatigue, and some types of constipation.
+Blood Deficiency is the underlying cause of the post-partum hair loss, post-partum depression, fatigue, and some types of constipation.

-Before and during menopause, the changes of hormones often reflect Yin or Yang deficiency.
-Women who have not depleted their adrenal reserves (our reservoir of Yin and Yang) with relentless strife and over-work fare better through menopause.
-Women who have avoided the nutrient-depleting effects of birth control pills also fare better in menopause.
+The changes of hormones often reflect Yin or Yang deficiency.
+Women who have not depleted their adrenals (our reservoir of Yin and Yang energy) with stress and over-work fare better.

-Even more important for hormones is the effect of stress.
-Not allowing ourselves a break from constant go-go-go energy or not getting enough rest at night is the worst for your health and your beauty.
-I’ve yet to see a case of hair loss that wasn’t a direct result of stress.
+Not allowing ourselves a break from constant go-go-go energy or not getting enough rest at night is the worst.
 For me, when my hair starts to fall out a little more than expected, it’s my sign to take things down a notch.

-mineral deficiencies - many people have iodine deficiencies and could benefit from the relaxing properties of seaweed.
-Ashwaganda is an herbal medicine that has protein-bound iodine and is calming in nature.
+Many people with wonky thyroids have iodine deficiencies.
+Almost everyone could benefit from the relaxing properties of seaweed, a natural form of protein-bound iodine that's very safe to take.
+Ashwaganda is an herbal medicine that also has protein-bound iodine and is calming in nature.

 FOOD REMEDIES